esammahdi/YemekCalendar/README.md

 - **Notifications** :

  Notifications are not yet set up.
-The foreground service that is responsible for handling the events and showing wither a Toast (when inside the app) or a notification is set up, but the notifications themselves are not yet created.
+The foreground service that is responsible for handling the events and showing either a Toast (when inside the app) or a notification is set up, but the notifications themselves are not yet created.

 - **Calendar Source Settings** :
    * There are no settings for a calendar source that the user can provide himself yet.